-I’d picked the pack of 24 Bells as I thought these would be ideal for Monkey’s Pre-school (I’m also a committee member there) on the run up to Christmas.
+I’d picked the pack of 24 Bells as I thought these would be ideal for my son’s Pre-school (I’m also a committee member there) on the run-up to Christmas.
 When I received the box, I noticed that it said for ages 6 years and over, something I hadn’t noticed before – oh dear perhaps I would need to re-think the pre-school idea?
-Well, Monkey is moving to the School Nursery in September so I knew that I would still be able to find a good home for the kits.
+Well, my son is moving to the School Nursery in September so I knew that I would still be able to find a good home for the kits.

 The instruction leaflet is simple to follow, you glue around the edge of one bell half and all around the edge of one bell centre, stick them together (I used a glue stick for all of the glueing) and thread a cord through the holes.

 You repeat the process to construct the second half of the bell and ensure you thread the cord through both sides.
 I then left the pieces to dry for a few hours.

 Then you glue the front of each centre half and stick them together, ensuring the cord hangs freely from the top of the bell, again I left to dry for a few hours.

 I’m sure older children would definitely be able to construct these bells for themselves adding to the crafting fun.
 Now we were ready for my son to have some real fun.

 We used some easy sponge paints, pot paints, bits of old Christmas cards, chocolate coin foils, crayons, Easter egg wrappers and some sparkly items from my craft box – Mister Maker eat your heart out!
 We used glue sticks for the collaging.
 For older children, you could also try watercolours, oils and felt-tipped pens.

 I was given instructions to make a silver bell, whilst my son painted, glued, coloured and generally had lots of fun.
 I left the glitter pots in the cupboard today but can see glitter working really well with these kits.